by Dr. Cayla Iske, PhD

 Most vitamins are highly volatile and prone to degradation in food products.
 Factors like oxygen, moisture, humidity, and light can lead to loss of vitamins and potentially deficiency in foods.
 For this reason, it’s imperative to protect foods from these environmental factors by using shelf-stable vitamin forms when possible.

-Nutritional products that just list “Ascorbic Acid” in the ingredient listing are at high risk for degradation of the vitamin C which could lead to insufficient intake for your little one.
-Additionally, vitamin C supplementation in drinking water is never recommended due to its innate instability and difficulty when it comes to controlling intake.
+Nutritional products that just list “Ascorbic Acid” in the ingredient listing are at high risk for degradation of the vitamin C which could lead to insufficient intake for your little one, so these are options to avoid.

 Still Have More Supplement Questions?

 We know there are many factors to consider when adding a supplement to your small pet’s diet.
 It is important to factor in your individual animal’s health history alongside your veterinarian when evaluating short- or long-term use of supplements.
 To help facilitate this process, we’ve compiled some of the questions we get most frequently regarding our supplements into one easy to reference blog article.